wduquette/molt/docs/journal.md

     *   Also, added some more floating point and mixed integer/floating point tests.
     *   No new errors found.
 *   Added the "?:" operator, with test.
+*   Was looking at the function lexing, expecting to find support for boolean constants, and didn't.
+Apparently, the Tcl 7.6 expression parser doesn't support them.
+    Seems like it would be easy enough to add, though.
+    *   In ExprMathFunc, where it looks to see if the next token is a "(", first look to see if the string is a boolean constant (or, in fact, one of "eq", "ne", "in", "ni").
+        If it is, return the appropriate value.

 ### 2019-02-20
 *   Expression Parsing.